Mini-Estrella: From Mini-Estrella to regular competitors

 In late 1997 CMLL booked an eight-man torneo cibernetico elimination match where the winner would earn the right to work in the "regular sized" division.
 Damiancito El Guerrero defeated Cicloncito Ramírez, Tritoncito, Pequeño Cochisse, Platita, Guerrerito del Future, Pequeño Sayama and Fierito to earn the right to work with "regular sized" wrestlers.
 In early 1998 he made his debut as part of the regular sized division under the name "Virus", no mention was made that Virus used to work as Damiancito El Guerrero or the fact that he still held the CMLL World Mini-Estrella Championship.
-By 1999 CMLL decided that it was time to crown a new CMLL World Mini-Estrella Champion as Virus was still technically the champion despite not having worked as a mini for over a year.
+By 1999 CMLL decided that it was time to crown a new CMLL World Mini-Estrella Champion as Virus was still technically the champion despite not having worked as a Mini-Estrella for over a year.
 Instead of making Virus return to the Minis division to lose the title CMLL decided to give the championship to Ultimo Dragoncito and then subsequently announce that Ultimo Dragoncito had "won" the title on an undisclosed day in October 1999.

-CMLL is currently holding a "Bicentennial tournament" in August, 2010 to commemorate the 18th anniversary of the Mini-Estrellas division, where the winner will "graduate" to the regular sized division.
-The tournament consists of two torneo cibernetico elimination matches with the winner of each facing off in a singles match on August 24.
+CMLL held a "Bicentennial tournament" in August 2010 to commemorate the 18th anniversary of the Mini-Estrellas division, with the winner "graduating" to the regular sized division.
+The tournament consisted of two torneo cibernetico elimination matches with the winner of each facing off in a singles match on August 24.
 Demus 3:16 won the first cibernetico, defeating Eléctrico, Saturno, Fantasy, Pequeño Olímpico, Pequeño Nitro, Pequeño Violencia and Cisne to earn a place in the finals.
 The second torneo cibernetico took place on August 17, 2010, and was won by Pierrothito.
 On August 24, 2010, Demus 3:16 defeated Pierrothito in the finals of the tournament to earn his way out of the Mini-Estrella division.
 In March 2011, Demus 3:16 wrestled Virus in a hair vs. hair mask.
 Demus 3:16 lost the match and after that he returned to the minis division.